papis/papis/doc/source/library_structure.rst

   - document.pdf
   - supplements.pdf

-which tells papis that this folder contains two relevant files.
+which tells Papis that this folder contains two relevant files.